Linking sum of counting numbers to triangle area

 The geometric representation of the preceding addition is shown in the next figure.
 The ‘blue numbers’ are represented by the blue squares and the ‘red numbers’ are represented by the red squares.
 All the squares add up to 6: 1 goes to 5, 2 goes to 4, 3 goes to 3, and so on.
 The sum of the two numbers is represented by the 5 by 6 rectangle.
 Since we have counted the number twice, we divide them by 2, making it 15.

-But now, let us look the geometric interpretation of this method.
+Let us look the geometric interpretation of this method.
 Adding the first 5 integers is having 5 rectangles where in each rectangle is composed of 6 squares.
 This is similar to finding the area of a rectangle with length base 5 units and height 6 units.
 And, dividing it by 2 is the same as finding the area of a right triangle, again, with base 5 units and height 6 units.